Elektrobit/crinit/doc/adr/adr-cgroups-manual-implementation-or-libcgroup.md

 If you write invalid data to the virtual file system you receive an error.
 At least I observed that behaviour when writing to the cpu.max virtual file without allowing the sub-cgroup to change that parameter in the parent cgroup (in this case the root cgroup).

 There is however a deamon supplied by libcgroup that could put processes into the configured cgroup automatically, depending on the user and group IDs.
-I'm not sure if this feature is relevant for our use case.
+It is uncertain if this feature is relevant for the given use case.
-If we don't use that daemon and would just use "cgcreate" and "cgexec" to create cgroups and start processes via cgroupexec we would have to store the same set of parameters in our configuration as for the manual approach.
+If the daemon is not used and only "cgcreate" and "cgexec" would be used to create cgroups and start processes via cgroupexec the same set of parameters have to be stored in the crinit configuration as for the manual approach.

-In any case we have to mount the virtual cgroup file system.
+In any case the virtual cgroup file system has to be mounted.

 ## Influencing factors